BlockBuilder57/xenomods/README.md

 If your game is too up-to-date, there may be some success found in copying the executable from an older version and placing it as `/atmosphere/contents/<title id>/exefs/main`.
 For instance, this allows you to take your 2.0.0 dump of Xenoblade 2 and use it on 2.1.0.
 Just be aware that this will re-introduce bugs and break some features, notably Massive Melee Mythra and Korean language support.

+### A note on Skyline plugins
+Xenomods supports Skyline plugins, acting as its own version of Skyline.
+However, this means that the `main.npdm` and `subsdk9` files from other mods will overwrite Xenomods.
+To get plugins to work alongside Xenomods, always use the ones provided in releases.
+Skyline mods should still function properly when the NSO is placed in `/atmosphere/contents/<title id>/romfs/skyline/plugins/`.

 ## Usage

 Documentation for using the mod can be found in the [docs](docs) directory.